 Obtain and maintain all necessary licences, consents and permissions necessary for you, your contractors and agents to perform their obligations and exercise their rights under this Agreement, including, without limitation, to use the Services;

-Be solely responsible for the management of the health and wellbeing of your clients, including the actions taken by Care Workers and assessments and/or recommendations or the raising of alerts made by you, Care Workers or your sub-contractors or agents;
+Be solely responsible for the management of the health and wellbeing of your clients, including the actions taken by your end users and assessments and/or recommendations or the raising of alerts made by you, your end users, employees or your sub-contractors or agents;

-Be responsible for the correct administration of medication, in the correct dosages, in accordance with the care plan of your Clients;
+In the use of our Agency Hub and Carer App, be responsible for the correct scheduling and correct administration of medication, in the correct dosages, in accordance with the care plans and prescriptions for your Clients;

-Where the health of a Client is of concern, to use your judgment to raise your concerns to the appropriate parties and not rely solely on the ‘alert’ functionality in the Platform;
+Where the health of a Client is of concern, to use your judgment to raise your concerns to the appropriate parties and not rely solely on the ‘alert’ functionality in the Platform ...such as automatic alerts sent to you when specific conditions are met in the Platform;

 Ensure that your network and systems comply with the relevant specifications provided by us from time to time;